morleym/furtive-handbook/docs/format-single-elim.md

 The *vanilla ice cream* of competition formats.
 It's simple, and it's a timeless format for 'playoffs' or 'championships' events.

+Strengths:

+* fastest format in the West
+* high-stakes every match

+Potential Drawbacks:

+* half of your competitors are done after one match
+* if your seeding isn't great, then top competitors knock each other out VERY quickly

 ## How it Works

 Competitors are seeded into a round of matches.